-Another common plumbing problem that homeowners have the tendency to ignore are the smells emanating from their ejector or sump pumps.
+Another common plumbing problem that homeowners have the tendency to ignore are the smells emanating from their ejector or sump pump.
 If a sewer-like smell is coming out of the ejector pump, then that is a clear sign that the pump is no longer operating properly.
 As such, an ejector pump that is not working correctly will eventually back up and spew sewage through the basement floor drain or the ejector sewage pit.

 Ignoring a problem with a sump pump or an ejector pump is a major mistake, because any sign of odor means that something is going wrong.
 The most common reason why an ejector pump would begin smelling badly in the house is if the base had rusted out.
-If the pump itself is no longer sealed tightly to the floor, that is not a problem that is not going to magically fix itself.
+If the pump itself is no longer sealed tightly to the floor, that is a problem that is not going to magically fix itself.
 A homeowner needs to call a plumber as quickly as possible to get it checked out and repaired before that seal is allowed to further break away from the floor.

 Although most homeowners know they should call a plumber immediately upon noticing a plumbing issue, very few do.
 The reason generally has to do with money, but the problem with that idea is that the longer they wait, the more expensive the repair is going to be.

-Ferrari Plumbing will often come out to a person’s home and offer a price quote for no charge.
+Ferrari Plumbing will often come out to a person’s home and offer a price quote at no charge.
 If the homeowner expresses his concern about money during this appointment, then we will offer some free advice on what the homeowner can do on his own.
 Whether that is going to Home Depot and picking up some parts or repairing just part of the problem and leaving the other part for a later date, this information can prove invaluable for cash-strapped homeowners who are working on fixed budgets.